-Our work is a first step in a better understanding of economic network effects: there is a total effect if one agent's adoption of a protection benefits other adopters and there is a marginal effect if it increases others' incentives to adopt it [5].
-In communication networks, the presence of the total effect has been the focus of various recent works starting with Varian's work [6].
+Our work allows a better understanding of economic network effects: there is a total effect if one agent's adoption of a protection benefits other adopters and there is a marginal effect if it increases others' incentives to adopt it (we refer to Section 3 of [5] for a comprehensive survey about network effects).
+In information security economics, the presence of the total effect has been the focus of various recent works starting with Varian's work [6].
 When an agent protects itself, it benefits not only to those who are protected but to the whole network.
 Indeed there is also an incentive to free-ride the total effect.
 Those who invest in self-protection incur some cost and in return receive some individual benefit through the reduced individual expected loss.
 But part of the benefit is public: the reduced indirect risk in the economy from which everybody else benefits.
 As a result, the agents invest too little in selfprotection relative to the socially efficient level.
-The efficiency loss (referred to as the price of anarchy) has been quantified in various game-theoretic models [7], [8], [9], [10], [11].
+The efficiency loss (referred to as the price of anarchy) has been quantified in various game-theoretic models [7], [8], [9], [10], [11], [12].

-In this paper, we focus on the marginal effect and its relation to the coordination problem [5].
-Our work is a first step to understand the mechanism of incentives regarding security in a large network.
-To do so, we need to start with an economic model for a single agent that determines the optimal amount to invest in protection.
-We follow the approach proposed by Gordon and Loeb in [12].
+In this paper, we focus on the marginal effect and its relation to the coordination problem (see Section 3.4 in [5]).
+To understand the mechanism of incentives regarding security in a large network, we need to analyze how an increase in the total population adopting security will impact one agent's incentive to adopt it.
+To do so, we use a monotone comparative statics approach and start with an economic model for a single agent that determines the optimal amount to invest in protection.
+We follow the approach proposed by Gordon and Loeb in [13].
 They found that the optimal expenditures for protection of an agent do not always increase with increases in the vulnerability of the agent.
 Crucial to their analysis is the security breach probability function which relates the security investment and the vulnerability of the agent with the probability of a security breach after protection.
 This function can be seen as a proxy for the quality of the security protection.
 Our first main result (Theorem 1) gives sufficient conditions on this function to ensure that the optimal expenditures for protection always increase with increases in the vulnerability of the agent (this sensitivity analysis is called monotone comparative statics in economics).
 From an economic perspective, these conditions will ensure that all agents with sufficiently large vulnerability value the protection enough to invest in it.
-We also extend a result of [12] and show (Theorem 2) that if the security breach probability function is log-convex in the investment, then a risk-neutral agent never invests more than 37% of the expected loss.
+We also extend a result of [13] and show (Theorem 2) that if the security breach probability function is log-convex in the investment, then a risk-neutral2 agent never invests more than 37% of the expected loss.